Weed in Tacuarembó

 One of the key reasons Tacuarembó has become involved in cannabis cultivation is the economic potential it offers.
 The province has long been associated with farming, and cannabis presents a new avenue for income.
 Cannabis is a high-value crop, and growers in Tacuarembó are seeing increased profits from both medical and recreational marijuana sales.

 Beyond the local farmers, the cannabis industry has created a range of jobs in the province.
-From cultivation to processing to retail, the cannabis sector has provided employment opportunities for local people, which has contributed to the economic diversification of the area.
 As the market grows, it’s also attracted investment from both national and international companies, further fueling the economic landscape.

 Looking Ahead: The Future of Weed in Tacuarembó